Protect your Windows computer

 Learn why we recommend this

-Many devices give us the option to easily share files or services with others around us--a useful feature.
-However, if this feature is left on when we are not using it, malicious people may exploit it to get at files on your device.
+Many devices give us the option to easily share files or services with others around us — a useful feature.
+However, if you leave this feature on when you are not using it, malicious people may exploit it to get at files on your device.

 Turn off Autoplay